bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So yeah, you might've all heard of Taproot having been activated quite a while ago.
 So everyone's asking, Hey, when do we get all these cool privacy benefits out of Taproot transactions and simple Taproot channels with the emphasis on simple, because that's just the first step towards getting there.
-And basically what they do is just replace the funding output, which so far has been a two of two Pay-to-Witness-Script-Hash funding output with musig2, sell two of two signature, but it's a musig2 key funding output.
+And basically what they do is just replace the funding output, which so far has been a 2-of-2 Pay-to-Witness-Script-Hash funding output with musig2, still 2-of-2 signature, but it's a musig2 key funding output.
 And while we're doing that, it's also changing up some of the scripts to get some of the benefits in chain space savings and privacy benefits.

 Mark Erhardt: 00:02:24